CaRMS timeline for medical students (2022-2023)

 Now that you know where you’re going, you can start to plan!
 Here are some next steps to take to help you and your family feel prepared:

-- For your partner/spouse, watch for your email invitation to The Flipside Life TTR Panel event, where they’ll hear from the wives, husbands and partners of medical students who have been in their shoes, transitioning to residency, right along with you
+- For your partner/spouse, get connected with The Flipside Life, a growing community that understands the challenges that come with transitions along the medical journey for the entire family.
+This organization fosters meaningful connections and support the wives, husbands and partners of medical students who have been in their shoes, transitioning to residency, right along with you.

 Graduation time!
 Congratulations!
 Whatever your graduation ceremony looks like this year, be sure to celebrate this milestone with the friends, family and spouses and partners who have supported you throughout your journey.